MDJ-Mikkel-Djurhuus/blog-entry/README.md

 Now we have a public key installed, which means we now can SSH into our production server, from our jenkins server.

 # What now?

-This blog is just a brief look into how easy it is to get a CD workflow up and running.
+Now you've gained insigt in how to setup the CD workflow.
+But there's so much more to learn, use and master.
+This can easily be extended with a continuous integration part for example.

-We only mentions the CD part of jenkins, but you could easily extend its use to also manage CI.
+By implementing a continuous integration stage to the workflow, we'd have a proper quality check for what code is allowed to be merged and pushed unto the release.
+Without that check, we're left in the hands of our developers.
+Which is actually what we're trying to avoid.
 Letting jenkins handle merging of  branches and running tests.
+However, everything thing starts with step 1.

 Besides Jenkins there are many other tools which can help you automate your development workflow.
+We have chosen to focus on Jenkins since it's what we used.
+There are alternatives to do the same thing, and other tools to handle different automation stages of development.

 # References
 https://github.com/datsoftlyngby/soft2017fall-lsd-teaching-material/blob/master/lecture_notes/05-Continuous%20Integration%20and%20Delivery.ipynb